-A study of the mineral resources of New York State is now in progress, in cooperation with the Science Service Division of the New York State Museum and the New York State Department of Commerce.
-This will make available to old and new industries information on the properties of ceramic materials available in the State.
-A survey of the clay and shale resources of the State has been completed.
-In connection with this work, over 450 samples were collected, and data were obtained regarding their chemical and physical properties.
-The program has been expanded, and a survey of the limestone resources of the State is now in progress.
+A study of the mineral resources of New York State is in progress, in cooperation with the Science Service Division of the New York State Museum and the New York State Department of Commerce.
+This will make available to industry much needed information regarding New York State resources.
+During the past year, a book covering the clays and shales has been published.
+The program is continuing with the survey of the limestones.
+A field party is maintained during the summer months.
+Analytical and testing work is done during the winter months in the department's laboratory.